-The existing site was a long and narrow shoe box shaped volume.
-Our analysis of the client’s needs revealed that in order to best serve different customer types, a private dining space was required in addition to a larger and more public dining area.
-We split the dining space in two by placing the service areas in between.
-The private space was placed in the back, while the public dining area faces the entrance.
-This had the added benefit of improving the overall proportions and feel of the space, which otherwise would have been overly stretched and corridor-like.
-We also raised the kitchen onto a mezzanine level in order to free up more space for seating and a bar.
+Happy Panda’s existing site consisted of a long and narrow shoe box shaped volume.
+Our analysis of the restaurant’s program revealed that in order to best serve different customer types, a private dining space was needed in addition to a larger and more public dining area.
+We located the main dining hall at the entrance of the restaurant, followed by the service area, and furthest back, the private dining room.
+The kitchen was placed on a mezzanine level, which freed up more space for seating and a cocktail bar.

-The project schedule was swift, and necessitated expedient methods of construction.
+The project schedule was swift, so expedient methods of construction were necessary.
 While construction resources and materials are somewhat limited in Ecuador, the dramatic boom of the signage and billboard advertising industries there has led to a proliferation of CNC machines, laser cutters, and large scale printers.
-A key priority when designing the project was to make use of these technologies, so as to minimize the need for skilled labor and reduce construction time and cost.
+Utilizing these technologies became a key component of the design strategy, as it reduced the need for skilled labor, and cut time and cost.

+The arched drop ceiling was built out of CNC cut plywood and heavyweight interfacing (a fabric used to stiffen dresses and suits).
+The plywood was precisely cut and suspended from steel trusses.
 The form of the ceiling and the spaces it creates was inspired by Chinese temples.
-We simplified and flattened the geometry of these temples into silhouettes, which were extruded and then subtracted from a mass.
-Through this process, we reversed the condition of viewing a temple from its exterior as an object in space, to that of inhabiting a space defined by the mould or negative of a temple's form.
-The ceiling is a continuous surface that smoothly transitions between the high dining room spaces and the low service area.
-This allows users to experience a fluid expansion and compression of space as they walk through the restaurant.
+We inverted the condition of viewing a temple from its exterior, as an object in space, to that of inhabiting a space defined by the mould or negative of a temple's form.
+Thus, the ceiling surface could smoothly transition between the tall dining room spaces and the low service area, and users could experience a fluid expansion and compression of space when walking through the restaurant.

-The influence of traditional Chinese design is also present at a much smaller scale.
+The influence of traditional Chinese design is also present at a smaller scale.
 We modified a wave pattern, which is typically found on Chinese glazed pottery, into a polar array of dots.
-Making use of a variety of materials and techniques, the pattern was adapted to several purposes.
-Between booths, there are white acrylic privacy screens with the dots laser cut out of them.
-The holes are large enough that the figures of people on the other side of a screen are noticeable but small enough that their features and identities are obscured.
+The pattern was applied to a variety of materials and purposes.
+Dots were laser cut out of the white acrylic screens which visually separate the booth seating.
+The holes are large enough that the presence of someone on the other side of a screen is noticeable but small enough that their features are obscured.
 On the glowing surface of the bar, the dot pattern provides a tonal contrast and casts faint shadows.
 In the private room, a wall is lined with MDF panels that were perforated with a CNC router over 50,000 times to carve a graphic pattern with depth and texture.

 Photographs by Hou de Sousa and Jay Vandermeer